rasiondetrehasarrived/rasiondetrehasarrived/README.md

 ---

-uh hi im not adding any images, get ready for a yapping session.
+uh hi im not adding any images, get ready for a yapping session. elephant sfx

 **info!**
 - im under 18 and very, very vauge about my age.